Into vs. In To: The Simple Guide to Keeping Them Straight

-Stuck on the distinction between “in to” and “into“?
-You’re not alone!
-Using the single word “into” is often misplaced with two individual words “in” and “to.”
+Stuck on the distinction between “in to” and “into”?
+You're not alone!
+Using the single word “into” is often misplaced with two individual words, “in” and “to.”

-In this article, you can learn some quick grammar rules that can help you remember how and when to use these words in the English language.
+In this article, you'll learn some quick grammar rules that can help you remember how and when to use these words in the English language to avoid this common error.

 Into vs. In To